Zoggle is available...

 navigator.userAgent.indexOf("Android") != -1

-And then add the required CSS
+And then add the required CSSvar mobileCss=document.createElement("link");

 mobileCss.setAttribute("rel","stylesheet");